Basic Emergency Medical Technician Program

 These courses may be taken concurrently with the Basic EMT Program courses (EMTA 101,102,103,104 and 112).
 Students interested in obtaining an associate degree must complete CORE curriculum requirements in addition to the above courses and the Paramedic Program.

-Students are required to purchase some medical supplies, appropriate clinical attire and update their immunizations, including the Hepatitis B series.
+Students are required to purchase appropriate clinical attire and update their immunizations, including the Hepatitis B series.
 These costs are in addition to regular course fees.
+The medical supplies that are needed are included in the regular course fees.

-State licensing is performed through the Division of Emergency Medical Services of the State of Michigan Department of Community Health, EMS Division.
-A written and practical examination offered by the National Registry of EMT's must be taken for licensure.
+State licensing is performed through the State of Michigan Department of Health and Human Services, Division of EMS, Trauma, and Preparedness.
+A written and practical examination offered by the National Registry of EMT's must be successfully completed for licensure.

 Basic Emergency Medical Technician Career Facts